intelowlproject/IntelOwl-ng/README.md

 ##### Build

 Run `ng build` or `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.

 ##### Further help